Discrete triangulated categories: Examples

 \section{Examples}

 In the following table, we present some triangulated categories exhibiting interesting behaviour with regards to the various smallness notions studied in this article.
 For the convenience of the reader, we briefly summarise these notions: \begin{description}[font=\itshape] \item[$\sH$-discrete] There is a bounded heart $\sH$ such that for any $v\colon \IZ\to K_0(\sH)$, the set of objects $D\in\sD$ with $[H^i(D)]=v(i)$ for all $i$ is finite.
-In all example classes below, if this property holds for one bounded heart, it holds for all. \item[$\sC$-discrete] There is a silting subcategory $\sC$ such that for any $v\colon \IZ\to K_0(\sH)$, the set of objects admitting a Postnikov tower having filtrands $\Sigma^{i_j}C_j$ such that $i_1<\cdots<i_n$ and $C_i\in\sC$ is finite.
-In the examples below, this property is independent of $\sC$. \item[hom bound] There is a universal bound on Hom dimensions among indecomposable objects; the subscript indicates the maximal bound occurring in the family. \item[cone finite] Any two objects admit only finitely many cones, up to isomorphism. \item[finite hearts] Hearts of bounded t-structures have finitely many indecomposables. \item[discrete hearts] Any object $H\in\sH$ of any bounded heart is determined up to finite ambiguity by $[H]\in K_0(\sH)$. \item[countable] The category has only countably many objects, up to isomorphism. \end{description} Several of these properties make no sense for triangulated categories without bounded (co)-t-structures.
+In all example classes below, if this property holds for one bounded heart, it holds for all. \item[$\sC$-discrete] There is a silting subcategory $\sC$ such that for any $v\colon \IZ \to K_0^{\mathrm{split}}(\sC)$, the set of objects admitting a Postnikov tower having filtrands $\Sigma^{i_j}C_j$ with $i_1<\cdots<i_n$ and $C_i\in\sC$ is finite. \item[hom bound] There is a universal bound on Hom dimensions among indecomposable objects; the subscript indicates the maximal bound occurring in the family. \item[cone finite] Any two objects admit only finitely many cones, up to isomorphism. \item[finite hearts] Hearts of bounded t-structures have finitely many indecomposables. \item[discrete hearts] Any object $H\in\sH$ of any bounded heart is determined up to finite ambiguity by $[H]\in K_0(\sH)$. \item[countable] The category has only countably many objects, up to isomorphism. \end{description} Several of these properties make no sense for triangulated categories without bounded (co-)t-structures.
 This is indicated by $-$ in the table.
-The examples assume that $\kk$ is an uncountable field, apart from the last two columns.
+The examples assume that $\kk$ is an uncountable field.

 We proceed to explain the example classes.